meetnarmih/POWER-BI-PROJECT-HOTEL-DATASET/README.md

 -  The following power bi features were incorporated: DAX, Quick measure, page navigation, filters, slicers.

 # Analysis
-Average and total booking price
+**Average and total booking price**
+The average booking price is 683(spg) while the total revenue/booking price is 45.471(spg)

 ![](AVG_TOTAL_BOOKING_PRICE.png)

-Number of booking per year
+**Average booking price based on gender**

 ![](AVG_TOTAL_BOOKING_PRICE.png)

-Top 10 booked hotel and most expensive hotel
+**Top 10 booked hotel and most expensive hotel**
+From the visualization below, GRAND HYATT Hotel is the most booked based on the total revenue generated between 2010 to 2019

 ![](TOP_10_BOOKED_HOTEL.png)

-Hotel rating by Gender
+**Hotel rating by Gender and Varience based on Gender**

 ![](RATING_GENDER.png)

 Booking by Gender